altocodenl/TODIS/readme.md

 ```

 This definition of *path*, which comes from both file system paths (`C:\Users\dmr\clang|hello.c`) or from web urls (`https://example.com/clang/examples/hello`), can be generalized to give us the location of any piece of data in our system.

+The core of the notion of an unified dataspace is that every part of the data has a path.
+There's no data "floating" anywhere.
+Every part of the data has a path, a place, a location.
+Rather than using *place* or *location*, we will use the term *path* to indicate where a value is.

+A path is, essentially, a sequence of names.
+Because values can have other values inside, we need multiple names to locate a specific value that is inside another value.

 The contents of files have to be *interpreted* for them to have any meaning to us.
 Let's decode now the contents of `hello.c`.
 We assume this is a text file, therefore we will try to interpret it as such.
 This file is encoded with [UTF-8](https://en.wikipedia.org/wiki/UTF-8), a way to convert a sequence of zeroes and ones into a list of numbers.